tecMTST/mtst.org/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 6.0.6 =
+* Tweak: Added a warning notice to allow a grace period before Instagram data is permanently deleted from your site after deauthorizing the Smash Balloon Instagram app.
+Due to Instagram requirements, any Instagram data on your site must be deleted within a reasonable time after the app has been deauthorized.
+The new warning notice provides a 7 day grace period to allow you time to reauthorize the app if you don't want the data to be deleted.
+* Tweak: Reconnecting an account now results in deleting the original connection in the database and adding a new one.
+This will prevent issues with some caching systems like Redis.
+* Fix: Only the first 20 sources were available when creating feeds and changing sources for a feed.
+* Fix: The link in some error messages were incorrect resulting in "access denied" error messages when clicking on them.

 = 6.0.5 =
 * Tweak: If WordPress cron is broken or behind schedule and causing background caching to not work, the plugin will update the feed when the page loads.
 * Fix: Jetpack's "Master Bar" feature was causing the sidebar in the customizer to be partially hidden.
 * Fix: Added back support for the "class" shortcode setting for all feeds.
-* Fix: Only the first 20 sources were available when creating feeds and changing sources for a feed.
 * Fix: Removed all Font Awesome icons and no longer include the CSS file from the Font Awesome CDN.

 = 6.0.4 =